 - Cream Cheese: This adds to the base of the bread.
 If you don’t have this on hand, make oopsie bread without cream cheese using cottage cheese or low carb greek yogurt — I will say I MUCH prefer the taste of this oopsie bread recipe with cream cheese.

 - Erythritol: My favorite keto sweetener.
 If you don’t have erythritol, or if you prefer another low carb sweetener, use that instead!
-Keep in mind that erythritol is twice as sweet as regular sugar.

 Important Tips for Making Oopsie Bread